Nozlaf/ld-weathersynth/README.md

 - Background: Light blue gradients (#f0f9ff, #e0f2fe)
 - Style: Icy blue theme with clean winter aesthetics
 - Special Feature: Realistic animated snowflakes (2px-4px) continuously fall and drift across the screen with natural floating motion and multiple animation layers for depth

+**Heart of Gold Theme** 🖤
+- Primary: Very dark gray (#0f0f0f)
+- Secondary: Darker gray (#1a1a1a)
+- Accent: Dark gray (#2a2a2a)
+- Background: Pure black (#000000, #0a0a0a)
+- Border: Nearly black (#0a0a0a)
+- Style: Ultimate minimalist aesthetic inspired by "black on black with black light"
+- Philosophy: Nearly invisible interface that challenges users to find content in the darkness
+- Special Feature: Extremely subtle contrast for a truly minimal experience

 ### Typography